Getting Started

 Attach a plan

 Plans are versioned markdown documents.
-Every edit creates an immutable new version — old versions are always readable.
+Every edit creates an immutable new version, and old versions are always readable.

 backlog plan add \